emojicode/emojicode.github.io/src/guides/packageAPI.md

 # The Package API

+>!N The Package API is subject to constant change and will drastically change
+>!N in Emojicode 0.5.

 The package API allows to write a package whose logic can be implemented (partly if needed) in C. This allows you to expand Emojicode’s capabilities, like accessing special system APIs.